scipy-conference/scipy_proceedings/papers/tyler_martin/manuscript.rst

 In particular, PRISM theory can be used to take existing scattering models for single particles or polymer chains and model the effects of intermolecular interactions.
-This approach would greatly extend the applicability of existing scattering models which, on their own are only valid in the infinitely dilute concentration limit, but could be combined with pyPRISM to model high concentrations.
+This approach would greatly extend the applicability of existing scattering models, which on their own are only valid in the infinitely dilute concentration limit, but could be combined with pyPRISM to model higher concentrations.

 Summary